rossack/tank_level_monitor/README.md

 ## Installation & Usage

 1. **Flash the firmware**
-2. **First time startup**
+2. **First time startup (no settings in Flash)**
    - Pico boots into Acess Point (AP) mode
    - SSID=**PicoW**, Pwd=**password**
-   - Connect to **PicoW** Access Point
+   - Connect your device (phone) to **PicoW** Access Point
 3. **Configure settings**
-   - Browser go to: URL= <http://192.168.4.1>
+   - In a Web browser go to: URL= <http://192.168.4.1>
    - Select **Configure** and enter WiFi and MQTT settings
    - Select **Save** - the device will reboot and connect with new settings
+   - Check your router (DHCP server) to find new network address
+   - Good idea to tell DHCP to assign a fixed address
 4. **Operation**
    - Status led stays ON during startup and WiFi connecting.
    - Status led blinks: 1-Sec-ON, 1-Sec-OFF device is successfully connected.
-   - Status led short blinks: device is in AP mode
+   - Status led short blinks: device is waiting in AP mode at <http://192.168.4.1>
-   - Connect to Web interface to dispaly the tank level (check your router to find the device address)
+   - Connect to device Web server to dispaly the tank level
    - Integrate with an IoT dashboard (eg Home Assistant).
    - If you got the WiFi settings wrong, use the reset button (long press) to erase settings and start again.